The principal aim of RS in both the Kent Syllabus and at OPGS is:

 - construct well-informed and balanced arguments on matters concerned with religious beliefs and values.

-This area of study comprises an in-depth study of Islam as a lived religion within the United Kingdom and throughout the world, and its beliefs and teachings on life, specifically about the issues of peace and conflict, and crime and punishment.
+The areas of study comprise a study in depth of Islam and Christianity as lived religions within the United Kingdom and throughout the world, and their beliefs and teachings on life.

 - Muslim Beliefs: Six Beliefs; Five Root of Usul ad-Din; Allah; Angels; Prophets; Holy Books; al-Qadr; Akhirah.

 - Living the Muslim Life: Ten Obligatory Acts; Shahadah; Salah; Zakah and Khums; Sawm; Hajj; Jihad; Celebrations and Commemorations.

 - Marriage and the Family: Marriage; Sexual Relationships; Family; Family Planning; Divorce and Remarriage; Equality of men and women; Gender prejudice and discrimination.

 - Christian Beliefs: The Trinity; Incarnation; Last days of Jesus’ Life; Salvation; Eschatology; Problem of evil and solutions.